 - About the Author

-If there is a COLA increase in 2021, the new 2021 VA disability rates will be effective December 1, 2020, and disabled veterans will see the new increase, which VA Claims Insider projects to be a 1.1% increase on their January 1, 2021 VA compensation payment.
+The new 2021 VA disability rates were effective December 1, 2020, and disabled veterans will see the new 1.3% COLA increase on their January 1, 2021 VA compensation payment.

 Did you know 80% of Veterans (8/10 of you reading this right now…) are being shortchanged nearly $1,000/month tax-free on your 2021 VA disability pay?